Canal-Protocol/Distributed-Liquidity-Pool/Smart Contracts/README.md

 * Withdrawals/Claims.
 * Apply time periods to functions.
 * Incentive scheme.
+* Change admin

 To Do:

-* Change admin
-* Governance mechanisms.
+* Governance mechanisms (set max investment, cease fund from admin).
 * Comprehensive comments.

 **Do not use outside of test environments**